 Our aim is to reduce the impact that the usage patterns of this minority have on the data experience for the vast majority of giffgaff members.

 We are now contacting members who are using a goodybag with an Always On data allowance and who have been identified as using the network in a way which impacts other members, consistently over a period of time.
-We are sending them an email to explain this policy, and offer advice on how to reduce their impact on other members.
+We are sending them an email and an SMS to explain this policy, and offer advice on how to reduce their impact on other members.

 Where members are either not able or not willing to change a behaviour which impacts the data experience on giffgaff, we have a responsibility to make the situation fairer and protect the vast majority of members.
 This is particularly true at giffgaff, where we have been built on the principles of fairness and mutual giving.